Collaborative Neural Rendering using Anime Character Sheets: Method

-\noindent1)~To allow efficient inference on videos, we remove the UDP input from the encoder side but instead concatenate the UDP input rescaled with the nearest-sampling method into each skip channel from the encoder to the decoder, as shown in Figure~\ref{fig:overview}.
-This allows us to checkpoint the evaluated results from the encoder that can be reused when inference on multiple target UDPs in a video.
+\noindent1)~As shown in Figure \ref{fig:acs}(c), we rescale and concatenate UDP to each block of the decoder.
+This input strategy aims to reuse the encoder's results and further allow highly efficient inference when there are multiple target UDPs when generating an animation video of a character.

+\noindent2)~Due to the spatial misalignment of the local and the remote branches, we use flow fields to align the features.
+Specifically, we approximate a flow field $\textbf{f}$ as two channels and warp the features of other channels according to the estimated flow~\cite{zhou2016view,dvf,hu2023dmvfn}.
+This operator enhances the long-range look-up ability for CINN.

-\noindent2)~Inspired by~\cite{dai_deformable_2017,fischer_flownet_2015}, we use two extra channels in each decoder block to generate a flow-field and perform a grid sampling over other output features of the block, for enhancing the long-range look-up ability for CNNs. ~ \noindent3)~We apply the CINN method to the decoders of the network.
-We split the original up-sampling output feature channels by half, one as the remote branch and the other for the local branch.
-The warping is first performed only on the remote branches.
-Then the remote branch of output features from all sub-networks are averaged and passed to the next block, as described in~\ref{subsec:curse_commutative_law}.
-The local branch remains unchanged.
-The local branch output and the remote branch output from the previous block are concatenated with the encoder output and fed into the next block~(illustrated in \textbf{Appendix}).
-The last decoder block will collect averaged output features from all previous decoder blocks in all sub-networks and decode them as the final RGB output $\hat{\mathbf{I}}_{tar}$.
+\noindent3)~We use the CINN method in the decoders of the network.
+We split the original up-sampling output feature channels by half, one for the remote branch and the other for the local branch.
+Firstly, we warp the features of the remote branches to align with the local features.
+Then the output features from all remote branches are averaged to be concatenated with the encoder output.
+The concatenated feature will be fed into the next block~(illustrated in \textbf{Appendix}).
+Formally, to aggregate local feature $Feat_l$ and remote feature $Feat_r^i(0<i<k)$: